Truly Multivariate Structured Additive Distributional Regression: Empirical Evaluation

-\paragraph{Main results} Since our main interest lies in the recovery of the dependence structure, we focus on the estimated effects on the pairwise Spearmann's rho correlation coefficients $\rho(y_i,y_j)=\frac{6}{\pi}\arcsin{\frac{\omega_{ij}}{2}}$, which are monotonic transformations of the entries $\omega_{ij}$ of $\Omega$ for $i,j=1,\dots,5$.
+\paragraph{Main results} Since our main interest lies in the recovery of the dependence structure, we focus on the estimated effects on the pairwise Spearman's rho correlation coefficients $\rho(y_k,y_l)=\frac{6}{\pi}\arcsin{\frac{\omega_{kl}}{2}}$, which are monotonic transformations of the entries $\omega_{kl}$ of $\bm{\Omega}$ for $k,l=1,\dots,5$.
 The upper triangle of Figure~\ref{fig: sim high_dims effects} summarizes the estimated effects by showing the $2.5\%, 50\%$ and $97.5\%$ quantiles of the mean squared error (MSE) distribution.
-Both multgamlss and mctm capture the general functional form of the effects well.
-Especially the true zero effects are identified correctly. multgamlss leads to smoother estimates while the effects estimated by mctm are slightly wigglier and suffer from outliers at the boundaries, especially when the true effects are zero.
-This behaviour is expected since in comparison to mctm multgamlss penalizes the wiggliness of the functional effects.
-Consequently multgamlss yields a lower MSE on all ten pairwise Spearmann's rho correlation coefficients (Figure~A.8 of the Web Appendix).
-The lower triangle of Figure~\ref{fig: sim high_dims effects} shows the coverage rates for $95\%$ pointwise Bayesian credible sets derived from multgamlss and for $95\%$ bootstrap confidence intervals derived from mctm.
-The coverage rates are close to the nominal levels for both methods, yet multgamlss tends to overestimate coverages slightly whereas mctm partly underestimates the coverages in the central parts of the covariate space.
-On average the credible sets estimated by multgamlss are sharper (not shown) with an average width of $0.31$, compared to the confidence sets estimated by mctm, with an average band width of $0.44$.
-Hence, multgamlss yields slightly more efficient uncertainty estimates without requiring an additional bootstrap procedure.
+Both \texttt{multgamlss} and \texttt{mctm} capture the general functional form of the effects well.
+Especially the true zero effects are identified correctly. \texttt{multgamlss} leads to smoother estimates, while the effects estimated by \texttt{mctm} are slightly wigglier suffering from outliers at the boundaries, especially when the true effects are zero.
+This behaviour is expected since in comparison to \texttt{mctm} \texttt{multgamlss} penalizes the wiggliness of the functional effects.
+Consequently \texttt{multgamlss} yields a lower MSE on all ten pairwise Spearman's rho correlation coefficients compared to \texttt{mctm}, \texttt{map} and \texttt{mle} (Figure C.8 in the Supporting Information).
+The lower triangle of Figure~\ref{fig: sim high_dims effects} shows the coverage rates for $95\%$ pointwise Bayesian credible sets derived from \texttt{multgamlss} and for $95\%$ bootstrap confidence intervals derived from \texttt{mctm}.
+The coverage rates are close to the nominal levels for both methods, yet \texttt{multgamlss} tends to overestimate coverages slightly whereas \texttt{mctm} partly underestimates the coverages in the central parts of the covariate space.
+On average the credible intervals estimated by \texttt{multgamlss} are sharper (not shown) with an average width of $0.31$, compared to the confidence intervals estimated by \texttt{mctm}, with an average band width of $0.44$.
+Hence, \texttt{multgamlss} yields slightly more efficient uncertainty estimates without requiring an additional bootstrap procedure.
+Generating $1000$ MCMC samples takes about $38$ minutes on a standard laptop.